Stocks wobble as Wall Street questions whether the US job market has slowed by enough or too much

-After jumping to an early gain, the S&P 500 erased it and fell 0.4% below the all-time high it set the day before.
-The Dow Jones Industrial Average was down 203 points, or 0.4%, as of 11:45 a.m.
-Eastern time, after swinging between a gain of 148 points and a loss of 409.
-The Nasdaq composite slipped 0.1%.
+After rising to an early gain, the S&P 500 erased it and fell 0.5% below the all-time high it set the day before.
+The Dow Jones Industrial Average was down 245 points, or 0.5%, as of 2:30 p.m.
+Eastern time, after swinging between an early gain of nearly 150 points and a loss of 400.
+The Nasdaq composite slipped 0.2%.

-The action was more decisive in the bond market, where Treasury yields tumbled after a report from the U.S. Labor Department said employers across the country hired fewer workers in August than economists expected.
-The U.S. government also said that earlier estimates for June and July overstated hiring by 21,000 jobs.
+The action was more decisive in the bond market, where Treasury yields tumbled after a report from the Labor Department said U.S. employers hired fewer workers in August than economists expected.
+The government also said that earlier estimates for June and July overstated hiring by 21,000 jobs.

-The disappointing numbers follow last month's weaker-than-expected update, along with other lackluster reports in the intervening weeks, and traders now are betting on a 100% probability that the Fed will cut its main interest rate at its next meeting on Sept.
+The disappointing numbers follow last month's weaker-than-expected jobs update, along with other lackluster reports in intervening weeks, and traders now are betting on a 100% probability that the Fed will cut its main interest rate at its next meeting on Sept.
 17, according to data from CME Group.
-Such cuts can give a kickstart to the economy and job market, but the Fed has held off on them this year because they can also give inflation more fuel.
+Such cuts can give a kickstart to the economy, but the Fed has held off on them this year because they can also give inflation more fuel.

 Until now, the Fed has been more worried about the potential of inflation worsening because of President Donald Trump’s tariffs than about the job market.
-But Friday’s job numbers were weak enough that they could even push the Fed to consider cutting rates by a deeper-than-usual amount in two weeks, said Brian Jacobsen, chief economist at Annex Wealth Management.
+But Friday’s job numbers could push the Fed to consider cutting rates by a deeper-than-usual amount in two weeks, said Brian Jacobsen, chief economist at Annex Wealth Management.

 “This week has been a story of a slowing labor market, and today’s data was the exclamation point,” according to Ellen Zentner, chief economic strategist for Morgan Stanley Wealth Management.